solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 To create a versioned transaction, you first create a `TransactionMessage` with the following parameters:

-- `payerKey` - The public key of the account that will pay for the transaction
+- `payerKey` - the public key of the account that will pay for the transaction
-- `recentBlockhash` - A recent blockhash from the network
+- `recentBlockhash` - a recent blockhash from the network
-- `instructions` - The instructions to be executed in the transaction.
+- `instructions` - the instructions to be executed in the transaction.

 Once the message object is created, you can convert it into a version `0` transaction using the `compileToV0Message()` method.